ansible/ansible/docsite/rst/intro_installation.rst

 Control Machine Requirements
 ````````````````````````````

-Currently Ansible can be run from any machine with Python 2.6 installed (Windows isn't supported for the control machine).
+Currently, Ansible can be run from any machine with Python 2.6 installed.

 This includes Red Hat, Debian, CentOS, OS X, any of the BSDs, and so on.

+Windows is *not* supported for the control machine.

 .. _managed_node_requirements:

 Managed Node Requirements
 `````````````````````````

-On the managed nodes, you only need Python 2.4 or later, but if you are running less than Python 2.5 on the remotes, you will also need:
+On the managed nodes, you only need Python 2.4 or later.

+If you are running less than Python 2.5 on the remotes though, you will also need this dependency:

 * ``python-simplejson``

 .. note::

    Ansible's "raw" module (for executing commands in a quick and dirty way) and the script module don't even need that.
-So technically, you can use Ansible to install python-simplejson using the raw module, which then allows you to use everything else.
-(That's jumping ahead though.)
+So technically, you could use Ansible to install python-simplejson using the "raw" module, which then allows you to use everything else, but that would be jumping ahead.

 .. note::